benklassen77/benklassen77.github.io/notesfromschool.md

 ## - Mech 3 23-Sept

-Simplifications are made in 2D case
+Simplifications are typically made in 2D case.
+For example, beams assumed to only have bending stress as non-zero.
+A 3D understanding is req'd to understand the simplifications/

+Principal stresses are important bc they introduce the failure criteria.
+Tresca and Von Mises